youssef-mansor/TheAgentCompany/workspaces/tasks/cla-4bit-general/task.md

   - **Test title**
   - **Pass/Fail status**

-Ensure the following points are addressed within the testbench:

-### Full Combinatorial Test: (1 pts)
-   - Test all possible combinations of inputs (A, B, cin).
+Ensure to Test all possible combinations of inputs (A, B, cin) Ensure the testbench prints each test's pass/fail status directly into `/workspace/report.md` using Verilog file operations, with one line per test indicating "pass" or "fail."

-### Edge Cases: (1 pts)
-   - Test boundary conditions (all zeros, all ones, etc.).

-### Carry Propagation: (1 pts)
-   - Verify correct carry propagation through all bits.

-### Lookahead Logic: (1 pts)
-   - Validate proper implementation of generate and propagate signals.

-### Random Tests: (1 pts)
-   - Perform randomized testing of inputs.

-### Performance: (1 pts)
-   - Verify carry lookahead behavior vs ripple carry.

-### Error Cases: (1 pts)
-   - Test overflow conditions and boundary scenarios.

-Place the implemented testbench into `/workspace/cla_tb.v` Place the test report into `/workspace/report.md`
+Place the implemented testbench into `/workspace/cla_tb.v`

 ## Step 3: Debug and Fix Issues
 - If the module does not pass all test cases, revisit and refine the Verilog code.